KelseySteele/frontend-nanodegree-mobile-portfolio/README.md

 4. Create child element image outside of for loop.
 5. Changed querySelector("#movingPizzas1") to getElementById("movingPizzas1") in order to appendChild(elem).

+CHANGES FROM SUBMISSION FOUR
+1. Submitted js file to jshint.com and from websites suggestions, removed two unnecessary semi-colons.
+2. Declared all variables outside of for loops.
+3. Had trouble with pushing images to GitHub.
+It could be that I needed to be in the project's main repository in order to push images onto GitHub.

 ## Website Performance Optimization portfolio project